kyrylo0605/wordpress/wp-content/plugins/woocommerce-multilingual/readme.txt

 = 4.5.0 =
 * Add "get_post_metadata" hook to filter Woocommerce product data
 * Added function in troubleshooting page to fix broken variations
+* Fixed DB error when saving a variation with specific steps
 * Fix refreshing of status icon when ATE Job of updated content is synced
 * Fix few notices when removing a Elementor widget and refresh page
 * Fetch ATE translations from WCML Product Translation Tab